Scottish Heritage Center

 Lecture Series

-The Scottish Heritage Center at St. Andrews University has scheduled its monthly lectures for February and March.
-These monthly presentations have been offered since September of 2023 and provide varied topics related to the history of our local community.
+The Scottish Heritage Center at St. Andrews University offers monthly lectures on varied topics related to the history of our local community.
 The lectures are free and open to the public.
 All are invited.

 For further information or questions about this and other presentations offered by the Scottish Heritage Center at St. Andrews University, please contact Center Director Bill Caudill at: (910)277-5236 or [email protected].